 Your program should be open for extension and close for modification

 Here the program is referred to as an object or an entity.
-A programming language like Java, this refers to a class – a basic building block of an application.
+In a programming language like Java, a class is a basic building block of an application.

-In the context of Java (or any other object-oriented programming language), this principle state that the class should be design in a way that it’s easily extensible at the same time restricted to modify itself for introducing new features or functionality.
+In the context of Java (or any other object-oriented programming language), this principle states that the class should be designed so that it’s easily extensible at the same time restricted to modify itself for introducing new features or functionality.

-This principle gives assurance that no one can change already tried, tested and fully functional code.
-To adopt this principle, you should write code in an abstract way to accommodate the further change in the form of extending the existing code.
+This principle gives assurance that no one can change already tried, tested, and fully functional code.
+To adopt this principle, you should abstractly write code to accommodate the further change in extending the existing code.

 3.3 L – Liskov Substitution Principle

 The Liskov Substitution Principle (known as LSP) focuses on the relationship between superclass and subclass.
 In conjunction with the open-close principle, the Liskov substitution principle talks about:

 The object of superclass should be substituted by the object of its subclass